varshini2305/TheSkepticJudge/README.md

-AI agent to evaluate reliability, accuracy, bias and fairness of any agent/language model with a brief decription of the task in under a few mins.
+AI agent to evaluate generalizable and task-agnostic metrics along with reliability, accuracy, bias and fairness of any agent/language model with a brief decription of the task in under a few mins.

 Brainstorm, integrate and improve Agent evaluation seamlessly.